Berrylin J. Ferguson, MD

 When visiting your Otolaryngologist (ENT), it may be recommended that you undergo a “nasal endoscopy

 ”.
 This is a procedure performed in the physician’s office.
-No sedation or general anesthesia is required for the procedure.
+No sedation or general anesthesia is needed for the procedure.
 Typically, a spray will be applied to your nose to make the endoscopy more comfortable for you.
-The spray will often contain a decongestant and a topical anesthetic medication.
+The spray usually contains a decongestant and a topical anesthetic medication.
 The decongestant helps to shrink the nasal lining to allow the scope to pass more easily and the anesthetic numbs your nasal lining.

-While X-rays were used in the past to image the sinuses, plain X-rays are no longer routinely performed for the diagnosis of sinusitis.
-In our current medical armamentarium, a CT (CAT) scan is the study of choice for diseases of the paranasal sinuses.
+X-rays were used in the past to image the sinuses, but plain X-rays are no longer routinely performed to help in diagnosing sinusitis.
+In current medical practice, a CT (CAT) scan is the study of choice for imaging the sinuses.

-Radiologic studies are not routinely performed for the initial diagnosis or treatment of sinus infections, but your physician may recommend a CT scan of the sinuses in certain cases.
-After treatment of sinusitis with antibiotics or other medications, it is common for your physician to obtain a CT scan of the sinuses to evaluate the effectiveness of the medicines in clearing the sinus infection and to determine if any additional therapy is recommended.
-In addition, if the disease presentation is unclear or does not fit usual symptom patterns, a CT may be obtained to better guide therapy.
+Usually, radiologic studies are not performed for the initial diagnosis or treatment of sinus infections.
+However, your physician may recommend a CT scan of the sinuses in certain cases.
+After treatment of chronic sinusitis with nasal washes, nasal steroid sprays and antibiotics or other medications, it is common for a physician to obtain a CT scan of the sinuses, if you are still having symptoms.
+This CT scan helps the physician determine if the medicines cleared the sinus infection, or if any additional treatment is recommended.
+In addition, if the diagnosis of sinusitis is unclear or does not fit typical symptoms, a CT may be ordered to help guide your treatment.
+Since so many things can mimic a sinus infection, a sinus CT scan that shows no sinusitis is valuable.
+A “negative” or “clear” sinus CT scan allows the physician to consider other causes of symptoms besides sinusitis.
 Finally, if more serious complications of a sinus infection are suspected, such as spread to the orbits (eye sockets) or brain, a CT scan may be obtained for diagnosis.

 Figure Legend: Ethmoid sinus (white arrow).
 Maxillary sinus (asterisk)